Looking to use a Gravity Forms PayPal form to accept payments on your site?

 To connect your form to PayPal, go to Settings → PayPal.
 Then, click Add New to create a new PayPal feed.

 In the Feed Settings:

 - Use the drop-down to select the Transaction Type.
-For example, a one-time payment vs a recurring subscription.
+Either _Products and Services_, which is a one-time payment, or _Subscription_.

 Verify that all the information is correct in the form settings.
-Then, click Update Settings to save your changes.
+Then, click Save Settings to save your changes.

 Start Collecting Gravity Forms PayPal Payments Today

 With Gravity Forms and Gravity Perks, you can create flexible payment forms for physical products, digital products, or services.

 You can charge tax and offer discounts, and you’ll even be able to set up recurring subscriptions with a one-time setup fee.

 To get started today, purchase Gravity Perks to create the best Gravity Forms PayPal integration.